-The full training is 4 hours in length but can be broken into three shorter segments of roughly 80 minutes each.
-This training can be viewed on the Conducting Internal Investigations of Caregiver Misconduct Training web page.
+The full training is four hours in length but can be broken into three shorter segments of roughly 80 minutes each.
+This training can be viewed on the Conducting Internal Investigations of Caregiver Misconduct Training webpage.

-The UW CCDET Caregivers Investigating and Reporting Allegations of Misconduct web page includes this training as wells as other training materials including a Facilitator Guide, Participants Guides, and a PowerPoint presentation.
+The University of Wisconsin Oshkosh’s Center for Community Development, Engagement and Training (CCDET) offers customized and cost effective services to local, state and federal organizations.
+The CCDET Investigating and Reporting Allegations of Misconduct webpage includes this Interview Training Clip as well as other training materials including a Facilitator Guide, Participants Guides, and a PowerPoint presentation.
 We strongly suggest that individuals planning to facilitate the topical training first read the Facilitator Guide.

 This training adapts six of the eight Experiential Training scenarios into video-based training.
 Each scenario has its own Training Guide which provides all the materials you need to get started.

 This training can be used for new employees, to fulfill your on-going training needs, or to address a specific incident that has recently occurred.
 In addition, the training can be used to train one caregiver, a group of caregivers, as a stand-alone training, or as one piece of a larger training.

 - Knowing how to identify the red flags of abuse and neglect.

 - Understanding and utilizing appropriate responses when abuse or neglect is suspected or observed, including reporting protocols.

 - Understanding the strategies and techniques to protect residents and prevent abuse.